home

 Andrews is not alone.
 Across the country, small businesses are absorbing an economic shock that started at the Strait of Hormuz and is working its way into every corner of the economy.

-The US and Israel launched strikes on Iran on February 28.
-Iran's response was swift: it effectively closed the Strait of Hormuz, a 21-mile-wide chokepoint through which roughly 20 percent of the world's oil supply flows daily.
+The Strait of Hormuz is 21 miles wide at its narrowest point.
+When Iran effectively closed it in late February, the effects were immediate.
 Within two weeks, Brent crude surged more than 40 percent.
 The national average for gasoline passed $3.79 a gallon.
 Diesel, which powers most of the trucks moving goods across the country, topped $5 nationally and climbed higher in some regions.

 Brent Crude spot price.
 Source: Federal Reserve Bank of St. Louis / U.S. Energy Information Administration